donaldRwilliams/GGMncv/README.md

 [![Build
 Status](https://travis-ci.org/donaldRwilliams/GGMncv.svg?branch=master)](https://travis-ci.org/donaldRwilliams/GGMncv)

-The goal of GGMncv is to …
+The goal of GGMncv is to provide variance non-convex penalties for estimating Gaussian graphical models.
+These are known to overcome the various limitation of \(L\)

 ## Installation